Victoria Drummond

-Victoria Alexandrina Drummond MBE (14 October 1894 – 25 December 1978), was the first woman marine engineer in the UK and the first woman member of Institute of Marine Engineers.
-In World War II she served at sea as an engineering officer in the British Merchant Navy and received awards for bravery under enemy fire.
+Victoria Alexandrina Drummond, MBE (14 October 1894 – 25 December 1978), was the first woman marine engineer in the UK and the first woman member of Institute of Marine Engineers.
+In the Second World War she served at sea as an engineering officer in the British Merchant Navy, and received awards for bravery under enemy fire.
+Her career included service at sea with Blue Funnel Line, Manchester Liners, and Cunard-White Star Line, and ashore at Caledon Shipbuilding & Engineering Company in Dundee.